annotell/public-docs/docs-src/docs/kognic-io/calibrations/overview.md

 ## Types of calibrations

 All calibration types contain information about the position and orientation of the sensor in 3D.
 This is relative to the reference coordinate system.
 More information about lidar calibrations can be found [here](lidars.md).
-For cameras, the calibration also contains information about mapping 3D points to the image plane of the camera.
-We support different a few different types of [standard camera calibrations](cameras-standard.md), where you only have to provide the intrinsic parameters of the camera.
+The calibration also contains information about mapping 3D points to the image plane of the camera.
+For cameras, we support different types of [standard camera calibrations](cameras-standard.md), where you only have to provide the intrinsic parameters of the camera.
 If your camera model is not supported, you can also provide a [custom camera calibration](cameras-custom.md) where you provide the implementation in the form of a WebAssembly module.